NVlabs/FPSci/docs/general_config.md

-"logTrialResponse" = true,              // Log trial results to the Trials table "logUsers" = true,                      // Log the users to the Users table "logOnChange" = false,                  // Log every frame (do not log only on change) "logToSingleDb" = true,                 // Log all sessions affilaited with a given experiment to the same database file "sessParamsToLog" = ["frameRate", "frameDelay"],        // Log the frame rate and frame delay to the Sessions table
+"logTrialResponse" = true,              // Log trial results to the Trials table "logUsers" = true,                      // Log the users to the Users table "logOnChange" = false,                  // Log every frame (do not log only on change) "logToSingleDb" = true,                 // Log all sessions affiliated with a given experiment to the same database file "sessParamsToLog" = ["frameRate", "frameDelay"],        // Log the frame rate and frame delay to the Sessions table
 ```